MatteoBiancofiore/DockerEmulatorGUI/README.md

 # Note: still under development !!!
+> `gui.py` might cause crash due to its theme on some systems.
+If you experience crashes try to use `gui-fixed.py` which uses a lighter theme

 # DockerEmulatorGUI
-simple python gui to configure channel emulators (tc qdisc) on Docker containers asd

-`gui.py` is a graphical interface designed to simplify the management of Docker containers on the host machine.
+Lightweight Python-based GUI for configuring network channel emulators (using tc qdisc) and simplify the management of Docker containers on the host machine.
-Its purpose is to increase **transparency** and avoid complex command-line syntax.
+It aims to enhance **transparency** and reduce the complexity of command-line configuration.

 ---